SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

 [3.8.0-dev](https://www.dropbox.com/s/ao3fnikouzfe01p/Simulator%20Controller%203.8.0-dev.zip?dl=1) (Early build for 3.8.0.
-New features: Support for pre-race stint planning in "Race Center", Added *openRaceCenter* plugin parameter to "Team Server" plugin.
+New features: Support for pre-race stint planning in "Race Center", Added *openRaceCenter* plugin parameter to "Team Server" plugin, Strategy Workbench supports creation of strategies without telemetry.
 Stable, with documentation and update procedure.)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-380) of this version and all the versions you might have skipped, before installing and using this version.